-Issuing Entity Each issuing entity will be a Delaware statutory trust to be formed for each series of notes under a trust agreement between the depositor, a Delaware trustee and an eligible lender trustee or trustee, as applicable.
+Issuing Entity ......
+Each issuing entity will be a Delaware statutory trust to be formed for each series of notes under a trust agreement among the depositor, an owner trustee and an eligible lender trustee or trustee, as applicable.
 We sometimes refer to an issuing entity as a "trust" in this prospectus.
+SLM Funding LLC), sometimes referred to herein as Navient Funding, which is a Delaware limited liability company.